-SLT is in full compliance with the following frameworks of legislation, codes and voluntary practices as part of its Corporate Governance Guidelines adopted by the Board of Directors;
+SLT is in compliance with the following frameworks of legislation, codes and voluntary practices as part of its Corporate Governance Guidelines adopted by the Board of Directors;

-Their biographies on pages 102 and 106 of the Annual Report demonstrate a breadth of experience, understanding of business and sufficient calibre to provide independent judgment on issues of strategy, performance, resources, and standards of conduct which is vital to the Group.
+Their biographies on pages 102 and 106 of the Annual Report demonstrate a breadth of experience, understanding of business and sufficient calibre to provide independent judgement on issues of strategy, performance, resources, and standards of conduct which is vital to

-The Board strives to provide strategic leadership within the business.
 The Board is accountable to shareholders for ensuring that SLT is appropriately managed and achieves the strategic objectives it sets.
-The Board carries out its responsibilities through a programme of at least eight scheduled meetings a year, which includes the approval of overall budgetary planning and business strategy.

 |Board Member||Status||Board||Audit Committee||Remuneration & Nomination Committee||Technology Subcommittee||Senior Tender Board||Related Party Transactions Review Committee|

-SLT has in place a number of mandatory and voluntary Board Sub-Committees to fulfil regulatory requirements and for better governance of its activities.
-These Committees comprise Directors who can bring their expertise and experience to the assigned committees, and the duties are set out in formal Terms of Reference which is available for inspection at the Company’s registered office during normal business hours.
+SLT has in place a number of mandatory and voluntary Board Subcommittees to fulfil regulatory requirements and for better governance of its activities.
+These committees comprise Directors who can bring their expertise and experience to the assigned committees, and the duties are set out in formal Terms of Reference.

-Other specific responsibilities are delegated to Board committees which operate within clearly defined terms of reference.
-The Subcommittee Chairmen and Members meet the Corporate Executive Team members as and when required to discuss and develop proposals collectively in relation to the Group's strategy and key operational issues.
-Details of the responsibilities and operations of the Subcommittees are given below.
+The Subcommittee Chairmen and Members meet the Corporate Executive Team members as and when required to discuss and develop proposals collectively in relation to the Group’s strategy and key operational issues.
+Details of the responsibilities and operations of the subcommittees are given on pages 119 to 120.

 |Committee||Composition and Role||Meeting Frequency|